trusted-introductions/trusted-introductions.github.io/README.md

 ### **Newest APK download & Change Log**

-**The prototype is currently being restructured and the APK are thus out of date.**
+**The prototype is currently being restructured and the APKs are thus out of date.**

 [APKs](https://polybox.ethz.ch/index.php/s/K9mgiDihWqj9dIC)